Mestrona/Mestrona_ForwardToConfigurable/README.markdown

 Mestrona ForwardToConfigurable
 =====================

-When opening a simple product that is assigned to a configurable product, the configurable product is displayed with the according options preselected.
+Forward from simple product to configurable one and preselect options.

 Facts
 -----